IemProg/DataChallengeXINF554/README.md

 - **NN with Tfidf vectorizer:** with used Tfidf embeddings as input for NN of 4 layers.
 - **LSTMs:*** using only text features
 - **LSTMs with Logistic Regressor:** using only text features for LSTMs, then we average the output of Logisitc Regressor with results from LSTM.
-- **CarRegressor_XGBoost_NeralNets:** It contains the three models trained on 13 numerical features generated from test.
+- **CarRegressor_XGBoost_NeuralNets:** It contains the three models trained on 13 numerical features generated from test.
 NeuralNet score is our best score (MAE: 154.44057)